liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

     The task continues upgrading CSS files, prompting you to update CSS file names.

-2. For Liferay 7, Sass files should use the `.scss` extension and file names for Sass partials should start with an underscore (e.g., `_custom.scss`).
+2. For @product@ 7, Sass files should use the `.scss` extension and file names for Sass partials should start with an underscore (e.g., `_custom.scss`).
 The `upgrade` task prompts you for each CSS file to rename.